Anorectal ultrasound scan

 Are there side-effects / risks?

 You may feel a little sore after the test.
-There is also a risk of infection if you have a biopsy, so you will probably be given antibiotics to protect against this.
+There is also a risk of infection if you have a biopsy, so you may be prescribed antibiotics to protect against this.

 For more information